Charlotta Sparre: Maid of honor

-Chief lady-in-waiting
+Lady-in-waiting

 She served as överhovmästarinna to the next Swedish Crown Princess and Queen, Sophia Magdalena of Denmark, consort of Gustav III of Sweden, from 1767 until 1795: first as sub-mistress under Anna Maria Hjärne and Ulrika Strömfelt and formally as head mistress of the robes from 1780; Hjärne and Strömfelt only officiated during larger ceremonies, while Sparre was in service during everyday life.
 During the summers of 1767 and 1768, she tried to reconcile the Crown Prince couple to consummate their marriage at Ekolsund Castle, which first seemed successful, but eventually failed.
 During these attempts, she blamed the Crown Prince for his infatuation with Charlotte Du Rietz.

 Hedvig Elisabeth Charlotte of Holstein-Gottorp described Sparre's spouse was frivolous, and Sparre herself as a pleasing but eccentric and lazy character, and not one to meddle in intrigues.
 She was present at the baptism of the Crown Prince in 1778 and at the delivery of the Queen in 1782.
 However, Sparre's health and increasing weight caused her to spend more and more time in retirement in her rooms, and her appointment as courtier had become a mere formality when she eventually lost the position in 1795, which made her daughters leave court in solidarity with her.
 She was succeeded in her post by Countess Hedvig Catharina Piper, who had already served informally in this capacity for fifteen years.